Air Fare Information for Consumers

 Markets with large increases are shown in Table 3 and markets with large decreases are shown in Table 4.
 Each market’s average fare and total passenger count are provided, along with the absolute and percent change in both average fares and passengers.

 Table 5 provides detailed fare information for short-haul, high-fare markets.
 For a more complete explanation, please read the introductory information at the beginning of Table 5 itself.

 Table 6, which is available on the Internet only, is the expanded version of Table 1 that lists all city-pair markets that average at least 10 passengers each day.

-Table 7 provides fare premiums for the airports in the seventy-nine cities listed in Table 2, and demonstrates the impact of low-fare service and hub domination on fare levels.
+Table 7 provides fare premiums for airports in the top 1,000 city pairs, and demonstrates the impact of low-fare service and hub domination on fare levels.

 Telephone inquiries should be referred to (202) 366-2347.